-10 DIY Desks That You Can Build for Your Home Office
+10 DIY Desks That You Can Build for Any Home Office

 Whether you're looking for a desk that doesn't overpower the room or you're in need of a tabletop for crafts when you're short on space, these assembly plans are simple and straightforward.
 Keep in mind that most desks are traditionally 28 to 30 inches high; subtract the surface thickness when you order and cut your own legs.
 Then, get to work on more of these easy ideas that can fit into any room in your home.

 A desk such as this one is perfect for compact spaces.
-Not only does it maximize square footage by fitting into a modular storage shelf, it neatly folds away and puts clutter out of sight.
+Not only does it maximize square footage by fitting into a modular storage shelf, but it also neatly folds away and puts clutter out of sight.
 First, measure the width and height of the opening you want to use for a pull-down desk.
-Cut a piece of plywood to those dimensions.
-Paint to match shelf; let dry completely.
+Cut a piece of plywood to those dimensions and paint it to match the shelf.
 Cut felt to the dimensions of plywood.
 (Optional: Add a brass-and-leather handle for a cohesive look.)
-Spray one side of plywood with adhesive, press felt onto surface, and let dry.
-Remove a shelf and cut down the back edge by 3/4 inch (or have it cut at your local lumberyard).
-Align the plywood desk with a shelf.
-Screw 2 desk hinges into the desk and then to the shelf.
-Place the shelf and plywood desk into the bookcase.
-Screw lid-stay hinges into both.

 You can easily make this elegant desk in less than half an hour with a stainless-steel top and hairpin legs.
 These metal legs can skew industrial or modern, and the synthetic coating ups the cost of each leg but also adds a pop of color.
-To start, place the tabletop upside down on the floor or work surface.
+To start, place a tabletop of your choice (we used stainless steel) upside down on the floor or work surface.
 Position a leg 1-inch from its corner, being sure it is over solid-wood portion of tabletop.
 Use a pencil to mark screw-hole locations; repeat this step for all corners.
 Using a 1/8" bit, drill pilot holes into tabletop at pencil marks.
 Reposition the leg and screw it in; repeat this step for all legs.

-Some metal pipe and flanges, a sheet of plywood, and a drill are all it takes to make your own industrial chic furniture.
-This desk was made with a frame of one inch black steel pipe and oak plywood.
+This desk was made with a frame of 1-inch black steel pipe and oak plywood.
 For a more finished look, we covered the exposed edges with iron-on wood-veneer edge banding.

 An expansive work surface and plenty of storage—just what you need in a home office.
 Create this setup yourself with a door and two bookcases.